-- 11.2.1 ROAR has adopted a general policy for selecting the members of a WC team.
-Those eligible for the team include: - 11.2.1.1 All ROAR member drivers who raced the Main event at the previous WC in that class, and - 11.2.1.2 The top finishers (the exact number depends on the number of pre-qualified drivers from the prior WC) in that class from the previous year's ROAR Nationals. - 11.2.2 If ROAR events other than ROAR Nationals are to be used to qualify drivers for the ROAR WC Team, those events will have secondary priority to ROAR National events. - 11.2.3 If more than one class is run at a WC, as is the case with 2WD and 4WD off-road, the team will consist of the A main drivers in both classes from the previous WC and the top finishers in those classes at the previous year's ROAR Nationals.
-These positions will be allocated based on the number of entries in the two classes at the ROAR Nationals. - 11.2.4 Drivers qualified for a WC must keep their membership current or they will lose their eligibility. - 11.2.5 Since there are normally some drivers who are eligible, but not able, to attend the WC, a system for selecting alternates has been established.
-Any driver wanting to be considered as an alternate may send a resume of racing experience to the ROAR Administrator.
-Selection will be determined by the ROAR President and/or the ROAR
+11.2.1 ROAR has adopted a general policy for selecting the members of a WC team.
+Those eligible for the team include ROAR members whose membership is in good standing with ROAR and not under any review by the Executive Committee.

+- 11.2.2 ROAR will mail or contact in other means each eligible member of the team an entry flyer stating status as qualified or alternate from mailing information as provided by the racer on membership forms or otherwise notified.
+Each entry flyer will state racer status, class for which racer is eligible to participate, required deadline date for return of paid in full entry flyer and address to where the entry flyer is to be mailed. - All ROAR member drivers who raced the Main event at the previous WC in that class are automatically qualified to participate and only upon receipt of paid in full entry flyer PRIOR to the deadline date with current membership status are enrolled to participate. - The top finishers (the exact number depends on the number of pre-qualified drivers from the prior WC) in that class from the previous year's ROAR Nationals are automatically qualified to participate and only upon receipt of paid in full entry flyer PRIOR to the deadline date with current membership status are enrolled to participate. - 11.2.5 If ROAR events other than ROAR Nationals are to be used to qualify drivers for the ROAR WC Team, those events will have secondary priority to ROAR National events. - 11.2.6 If more than one class is run at a WC, as is the case with 2WD and 4WD offroad, the team will consist of the A main drivers in both classes from the previous WC and the top finishers in those classes at the previous year's ROAR Nationals.
+These positions will be allocated based on the number of entries in the two classes at the ROAR Nationals. - Drivers qualified for a WC must keep their membership current through the dates of the scheduled IFMAR event or they will lose their eligibility. - 11.2.8 Since there are normally some drivers who are eligible, but not able, to attend the WC, a system for selecting alternates has been established.
+Any driver wanting to be considered as an alternate may send a resume of racing experience to the ROAR Administrator. - 11.2.9 In the event a waiting list must be created for eligible participants to the scheduled IFMAR event, the ROAR Administrator will maintain this list based on date of receipt of paid in full entry form and verified membership status through the dates of the event.